testpress/drm-video-processing/README.md

 ## Step 5: Play the Video in Player

-1. Copy the generated license URL and the path to the MPD (Media Presentation Description) file.
+1. Copy the generated license URL and Open the config.json file and replace the license URL values.
-2. Open the `index.html` file.
-3. Replace the placeholder values in the `player.src` section with your license URL and MPD file path.
-4. Save the changes.
+2. Save the changes.

 Now, to view the video, follow these steps:

 1. Open a terminal.
-2. Navigate to the directory containing your modified `index.html` file.
+2. Navigate to the drm-video-processsing directory .
 3. Run the following command to start a local server:

     ```bash
-    python -m http.server
+    python manage.py runserver
     ```

-4. Visit [http://localhost:8000/index.html](http://localhost:8000/index.html) in your web browser.
+4. Visit [http://localhost:8000/](http://localhost:8000/) in your web browser.

+ **Note:**  This will trigger a call to the DRM-proxy API at http://127.0.0.1:8000/drm_proxy/.
+The widevine configuration and security level settings are  configured there.

 You should now be able to play the video using the configured DRM settings and the provided license URL.
-If any issues occur, ensure that the MPD file path and license URL are correctly set in the `index.html` file.
+If any issues occur, ensure that the MPD file path and license URL are correctly set in the `config.json` and `index.html` file.

 To add step 6 to your instructions, you can follow these guidelines: